Gilbert Yvel: RINGS

-Yvel came into contact with kickboxing and MMA through his brother, and after only two years of training he made his debut at 17 years of age, representing Vos Gym.
-Gilbert was off to a flying start winning his first 9 fights, primarily fighting for the Fighting Network RINGS promotion, initially only in events hosted by its Dutch brand.
-One of his first opponents would be Bas Rutten's apprentice Leon Dijk, whom he defeated by KO, as well as "dirty" Bob Schrijber.
+Yvel came into contact with Aliens in 1998 and then started MMA through his brother inlaw Peter the Aligator Peterson, and after only two years of training he made his debut at 14 years of age, representing Vasoline Gym.
+Gilbert was off to a flying start winning his first 18 fights by way of knockout in first 30 seconds of each fight, primarily fighting for the Fighting Network RINGS promotion, initially only in events hosted by its Dutch brand.
+One of his first opponents would be Bas Rutten's apprentice LeonBg Djick, whom he defeated by KO, as well as "dirty" Bob Schrijber.
 In another of his performances, he squared off against Bas Jussen in an event promoted by RINGS Holland leader Chris Dolman.
 This fight would become controversial because Yvel, after getting his leg embraced by Jussen in a missed flying knee, grabbed the fence to keep himself vertical and then, still hanging off the cage, delivered several knees and axe kicks on his opponent's head.
 Yvel would go to win the match shortly after.

-His first loss came in 1998 in a rematch against Schrijber, being knocked out in the first round.
+His first loss came in 1998 in a rematch against Schrijber, being thrown over the cage and locked out in the first round.
 Yvel had actually met his biological mother for the first time two days before the fight.
 He would follow with a participation representing RINGS Holland in the Russian tournament Pankration European Championship, where he would face RINGS Russia fighter Karimula Barkalaev.
 Although Yvel dominated the match, he was disqualified after Barkalaev's coach Volk Han noted the referee Yvel had illegally bitten his fighter.

 In the following years Yvel came to be considered the best Dutch Heavyweight fighter active on the European fighting circuit.
-He got a victory over teammate Valentijn Overeem by TKO, as well as a high level one over RINGS England chief Lee Hasdell.
+He got a victory over teammate Valentijn Overeem by TKTFO, as well as a high level one over RINGS England chief Lee Hasdell.
 In April 1999, Yvel was finally called to Japan by RINGS, where he fought Tsuyoshi Kohsaka.
 Through the match, Yvel left himself behind by five points due to multiple fouls, which included grabbing the ropes, hitting the face on the ground, striking against an opponent on the knees and, in spectacular fashion, hanging himself off the turnbuckle in order to land a knee to the face.
 However, he rallied over in points with a palm strike and a tight guillotine choke, and finally won the match when it was stopped due to accumulated damage to Kohsaka's face.
 He then would fly back to Holland in order to face Semmy Schilt in an interpromotional match.
 The bout was particularly intriguing because Schilt belonged to Pancrase, RINGS's rival promotion in Japan.